UCF continues to prioritize our community’s health and well-being following guidance from state and public health officials.

 UCF will switch to remote instruction following the Thanksgiving holiday to minimize risk associated with a potential virus resurgence.
 Final exams and assessments will be remote.

 University operations will be normal, with residence halls, libraries and study and dining spaces will remain open for student use.
 Because students are permitted to return to UCF Housing for the two weeks of the fall semester following Thanksgiving, no refunds will be provided to students who elect to not return to their residence.

 Would all classes again move to remote instruction if there is a resurgence of the virus?

 It is possible, and UCF’s plan is flexible and can be adjusted based on evolving public health conditions.

-Faculty are being encouraged to plan courses so that students who fall ill will be able to continue in the class and learn remotely during the time they are ill, quarantined or isolated.
+For students: Faculty are being encouraged to plan courses so that students who fall ill will be able to continue in the class and learn remotely during the time they are ill, quarantined or isolated.
 Also, attendance requirements have been discouraged.

-Faculty at elevated risk for severe illness form COVID-19 will instruct courses remotely.
+For faculty: Faculty at elevated risk for severe illness form COVID-19 will instruct courses remotely.
 Normal processes should be followed in the event a faculty member falls ill during the semester.